Canon M50 vs SX620

 It is notable that the M50 has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M50 and the SX620 are recent models that are part of the current product line-up.
-The SX620 replaced the earlier Canon SX610, while the M50 does not have a direct predecessor.
+The SX620 is a recent model that features in the current product line-up of Canon.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon M50 or the Canon SX620 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.